-Earning an appropriate Scholastic Aptitude Test (SAT) II score (560 or above in French, Spanish, or Latin; 550 or above in German or Chinese; 540 or above in Japanese; or 560 for any other language).
+Earning an appropriate Scholastic Aptitude Test (SAT) II score (560 or above in French, Spanish or Latin; 550 or above in German or Chinese; 540 or above in Japanese; or 560 in any other language).

 Earning an Advanced Placement test score of 4 or above.

 For some languages not taught at Occidental, students may opt to take the ACTFL Oral Proficiency Interview (OPI) and the Writing Proficiency test (WPT) in the languages currently available.
 Please see the Keck Language and Culture Studio about demonstrating proficiency via ACTFL interviews and tests.